UmemanTasmeia/MindSphere/README.md

 Relax and focus with AI-curated playlists designed to enhance your mood and cognitive function.

-- 🤖 Mental Health Companion Chatbot
+- 🤖 Mental Health Companion AI facial recognisation

- Engage in meaningful conversations with an AI-powered chatbot that provides emotional support and valuable mental health resources.
+ Engage in meaningful conversations with an AI-powered facial recognisation that provides emotional support and valuable mental health resources.

 - 👥 Social Connection Platform